Density of monochromatic infinite subgraphs II: Examples

 Observe that $G$ is $0$-ruled if and only if $G$ satisfies the ``non-adjacency'' half of the extension property above, i.e.\ if for every finite $F'\subseteq V(G)$ there is a vertex $v\in V(G)\sm F'$ such that $v$ is not adjacent to any $w'\in F'$.
 We will call $G$ \emph{$0$-coruled} if $G$ satisfies only the ``adjacency'' half of extension property, i.e.\ for every finite $F\subseteq V(G)$ there is a $v\in V(G)\sm F$ such that $v$ is adjacent to every $w\in F$.
 Using this, it is easy (and very similar to the proof of \cref{thm:ext-prop}) to prove the following proposition.

 \begin{proposition} $G$ is $0$-ruled if and only if $G\preceq \CR$.
 On the other hand, $G$ is $0$-coruled if and only if $\CR\preceq G$. \end{proposition}

 Note that for finite graphs $G\preceq H$ and $H\preceq G$ implies $G\cong H$, and thus $\preceq$ is a partial order (on isomorphism classes of graphs), but this is not the case for infinite graphs.
 A simple example is letting $G$ be an infinite clique together with infinitely many disjoint copies of some finite graph $F$ and letting $H$ be two disjoint infinite cliques together with infinitely many disjoint copies of some finite graph $F$).
 Another example comes from the fact that the infinite half graph is both $0$-ruled and $0$-coruled, but is not isomorphic to $\CR$.
-We ask the following question out of curiousity.
+We ask the following question out of curiosity\footnote{We asked this question on MathOverflow and received evidence \cite{MO1} suggesting that there may not be a simple answer.}.

 \begin{problem} Under what conditions on $G$ and $H$ does $G\preceq H$ and $H\preceq G$ imply that $G\cong H$? \end{problem}

 The \emph{Rado coloring} of $E(K_{\N})$ is the $2$-coloring $\rho$ defined by setting $\rho(\{s,t\})$ to be the $s$th bit in the binary expansion of $t$ for all $s,t\in \N$ with $s<t$.
 For instance $\rho(\{2,14\})=1$ since the 2nd bit (reading right to left) in the binary expansion of 14 is 1, and $\rho(\{5,14\})=0$ since the 5th bit (reading right to left, and appending extra 0's to the left as necessary) in the binary expansion of 14 is 0.
 Also note that the Rado coloring can be described by coloring all of the edges of the Rado graph with color 1 and coloring all of the edges in the complement of the Rado graph with color 0.